 Hemingway’s time at Finca Vigia long outlasted his brief, tempestuous marriage to Gellhorn.
 They divorced after five years, thanks in part to mutual infidelity and Hemingway’s resentment of her flourishing career.
 For the last two decades of his life, Hemingway would spend his winters at Finca Vigia, eventually joined by his fourth and final wife, Mary.
 His Cuban home became a pilgrimage of sorts, as admirers, friends and fans from Hollywood, society and the literary world flocked to his doorstep.
 As in Key West, Hemingway happily held court, in a home filled with mementos and items that the notorious pack-rat refused to throw out, and surrounded by a gaggle of cats.

-READ More: Gene Hackman
+READ More: John Carpenter

 Hemingway and his wife left Cuba in 1960, following Fidel Castro’s overthrow of the Batista government (although the left-leaning Hemingway’s sympathies were with the revolutionaries).
 In ill health and increasingly suffering from the depression that ran through his family, and which he had struggled against all his life, Hemingway settled in Idaho.
 On July 2, 1961, he shot himself in his Ketchum home and died, aged 61.